-In addition to the macro-economic uncertainties referenced above, the Company continues to proactively manage the continued challenges of industry digitalisation by prioritising collaboration across division and regions along with investment in e-trading platforms.
+In addition to the macro-economic uncertainties referenced above, the Company continues to proactively manage the continued challenges of industry digitalisation by prioritising collaboration across division and regions.

 COVID-19 PANDEMIC

 As noted above, the Company has been impacted by COVID-19 which was declared as a pandemic by the World Health Organisation on 11 March 2020.
 Subsequently, the Company activated the pandemic plan under the oversight of the NEHS Executive Committee.
 Evaluation of the situation was managed through the governance structures of the NEHS Operating Committee, which assessed issues and recommended actions and mitigants to the NEHS Executive Committee as necessary for ratification.